 Our current GE pattern has some subareas that are unique to our campus.
 Given the highly constrained nature of the EO 1100 prescriptions, our proposed program includes only the subareas mandated by EO 1100, with maximum flexibility outside of those requirements.
-Therefore, our area distribution matches this table taken from the CSU "Campus FAQ" on EO 1100-Revised, which is shown on the next page.
+The detailed list is: